The Ultimate Spain Bucket List (50 Top Experiences)

 Camino de Santiago, St James Old Way, is one of the most popular hiking trails in Spain.

-However, there isn’t only one route to go on Camino de Santiago.
-For example, you can do the Camino del Norte route, which takes you through some of the lushest and greenest areas in Northern Spain or the Camino Portugués route, which starts in Portugal.
+However, there isn’t only one route on the Camino de Santiago.
+For example, you can take the Camino del Norte route, which takes you through some of the lushest and greenest areas in Northern Spain, or the Camino Portugués route, which starts in Portugal.

 No matter which route you take, all of them take you to Santiago de Compostela Cathedral, home to the tomb of Saint James, one of the twelve apostles of Jesus Christ.